Ethinyl estradiol/ethynodiol diacetate (By mouth)

 How to Use This Medicine

-- Start taking this medicine on the first Sunday after your menstrual period.
+- You may begin taking the pills on the first day of your menstrual period, or on the first Sunday after your period begins.
 If your period starts on a Sunday, start taking this medicine on that day.
-Then continue taking one pill each day in the order they appear in the package.
+Then continue taking one pill each day in the order that they appear in the package.

-- If you miss one active pill, take it as soon as you can.
-Then take your next pill at the regular time.
-This means you may take two pills in one day.
+- If you miss one light yellow pill, take it as soon as you can, then take your next pill at your regular schedule.

-- If you miss two active pills in a row, take two pills as soon as you can.
-Then take two pills on the next day.
+- If you miss two light yellow pills in week 1 or 2, take two pills as soon as you can and two more pills the next day.
 Then go back to your regular schedule of taking one pill every day.
-Use another kind of birth control until you have been taking active pills for seven days in a row.
+Use another kind of birth control until you have been taking light yellow pills for seven days in a row.